B.A. Davidson College

 Development and modernity in Amazonia; colonization, agrarian politics, and land conflicts; science and environmental governance; indigenous and environmental justice social movements in the Americas; state-making and infrastructure; political ecology; Marxism and post-structuralism; Brazil; Latin America.

-(In press) Speculative Accumulation: Property-Making in the Brazilian Amazon.
+(2015) Speculative Accumulation: Property-Making in the Brazilian Amazon.
 Journal of Latin American and Caribbean Anthropology.

-(In press) The Land Question in Amazonia: Cadastral Knowledge and Ignorance in Brazil’s Tenure Regularization Program.
+(2015) The Land Question in Amazonia: Cadastral Knowledge and Ignorance in Brazil’s Tenure Regularization Program.
 PoLAR: The Political and Legal Anthropology Review.

 (2013) Review of Instituting Nature: Authority, Expertise, and Power in Mexican Forests by Andrew S. Mathews (Cambridge: MIT Press, 2011).
 Political and Legal Anthropology Review (PoLAR) 36(2): 399-401.